-Parliament can only authorize spending requests if they are accompanied by a Royal Recommendation, which is the instrument the Governor General (the Crown) uses to indicate to Parliament his or her approval for a legislative measure that will draw on the Consolidated Revenue Fund.
+Parliament can authorize spending requests only if they are accompanied by a royal recommendation, which is the instrument the Governor General uses, on behalf of the Crown, to indicate to Parliament his or her approval for a legislative measure that will draw on the Consolidated Revenue Fund.

-The annual expenditure plans (called the "Main Estimates") are submitted to the House on or before March 1.
-The House must approve or reject the Main Estimates by no later than June 23.
+The annual expenditure plans (called the “main estimates”) are submitted to the House on or before March 1.
+The House must approve or reject the main estimates no later than June 23.

-Should the Government require funds while waiting for, or in the absence of, income from taxes and other revenue sources, it will seek borrowing authority.
+Should the government require funds while waiting for, or in the absence of, income from taxes and other revenue sources, it will exercise its borrowing authority.

 The House of Commons verifies that federal money is spent in the amounts and for the purposes authorized by Parliament.
 This monitoring function (often described as “closing the loop”) is delegated largely to the Standing Committee on Public Accounts, which examines and reports on the Public Accounts of Canada (the annual report of the government’s financial transactions), as well as the reports of the Auditor General of Canada.